junseoparkX/cpsc330hw5/README.md

   3) **Price** level and its log/adjusted variants.
 - SHAP summary/force plots indicate that listings with **recent activity** and **moderate pricing** tend to have higher predicted monthly reviews.

-> You can reproduce SHAP plots by running the notebook cells in the `notebooks/` folder (see below).

 ## Reproducibility
 - Fixed `random_state=123` where applicable.